richselby7878/xm-labs-handy-flow-steps/README.md

 	<kbd>  <img src="/media/is_field_populated.png" width="250"> </kbd>

 The step takes the output of any field as an input and returns true if it has a value, false otherwise.
 A numeric 0 is considered true.
-The Run Flow Step tester flow runs 5 of these steps in sequence, testing different field types.
-This is useful because it can be combined with a Switch flow step, switching on either true or false.
+This is useful because the output can be passed to a subsequent Switch flow step, switching on either true or false.
 Switches cannot test for blank input.

+N.B.
+The Run Flow Step tester UI form runs 5 of these steps in sequence, testing different field types.

 *	**Strip Prefix**